01 of 07

 ...
 But More "Casual" Than "Business"

 That being said, Houstonians like being comfortable.
 Neckties and full business suits are often limited to law offices, top business execs, and salespeople — and even then typically only in work settings.
-Blazers on men are rare in casual environments, and you're more likely to see fashionable flip flops on women than 3-inch heels.
-Even in Downtown high rises, open-neck button downs and simple cardigan/khaki combos are the standard.Continue to 3 of 7 below.
+Blazers on men are rare in casual environments, and you're more likely to see fashionable flip-flops on women than 3-inch heels.
+Even in Downtown high rises, open-neck button downs and simple cardigan/khaki combos are the standards.Continue to 3 of 7 below.

 03 of 07